 How to promote Class Advocates for your class

 We encourage you to show our introductory promo image and video at each of your first classes for the semester.
 It can be a great ice-breaker and works best if you can recruit your Class Advocates in this first class, but certainly within the first three weeks of lectures.
 Further down the page, we have a list of the benefits students receive by engaging with the programme.

 Teaching staff are responsible for requesting at least one student from each paper volunteers as the Class Advocate.
 For large classes, we recommend a ratio of no less than one advocate to 40 students.
 Students can self-nominate and the more Advocates per class, the more successful the system is, as the responsibility and workload is shared by the students.
 Unless any objection is noted it should be appropriate for all volunteers to be recruited as Class Advocates as this is a way for co-curricular skills to be developed.
 Please allow your Class Advocate(s) a few minutes to introduce themselves to your class.

-Class Advocate Training is being held Wednesday 16 March in the Student Lounge at Albany and for all other campuses and distance students by Zoom on Thursday 17 March.
+Class Advocate Training is being held Wednesday 16 March on zoom.
 Please ensure your Class Advocates have registered well before this date so that they receive the invitation to training.

 In a nutshell:

 - Announce in the first class that students are being sought to act as Class Advocates